bitwyre/sdk/cpp/README.md

 At this point we are all set to run the examples.

-- Opening an new order https://docs.bitwyre.id/#ticker
+- Opening a new order https://docs.bitwyre.id/#ticker

 ```c++
 #include "rest/public/NewOrder.hpp"